LocasaleLab/Lactate_MFA/README.md

 MODEL=model1_m5
 TARGET_PATH=/your/path/to/output
 cd $TARGET_PATH
-docker run -it --rm --name python_$MODEL -v `pwd`:/lactate_exchange/new_models \
+docker run -it --rm --name python_$MODEL -v `pwd`:/Lactate_MFA/new_models \
-  -e PARAM=$MODEL locasalelab/lactate_mfa:latest
+  locasalelab/lactate_mfa:latest $MODEL --test_mode
 ```

 In this script, you could modify the value of `MODEL` to the name of your target model, and modify the value of `TARGET_PATH` to the path that you want to output results.
 Available model name is listed in following section.
 TAKE CARE that the target path would be visited as root account in container!
+The flag `--test_mode` makes the code run quickly in a test mode, and could be removed to run a formal mode.
+The formal running takes tens of hours.

 ### Raw Python